Professional caregiver Mickey Kwok Keung Li shares his inner reflections on love, life and death.

 Mickey urges families to set aside their concerns and encourage more young people to get involved in caregiving by highlighting the benefits.
 Drawing from his personal experiences, Mickey says, “parents should understand that one day, when they grow old, they would likely receive better care if their sons and daughters were better informed and equipped with the right knowledge and expertise.”

-Editor’s note: This is the first of a series of features highlighting the highs and lows and adversity that comes with caregiving.
-If you, too, would like to share your stories with our community of caregivers, feel free to shoot us a message through Facebook Messenger.
+Editor’s note: This is the first of a series of features highlighting the highs, the lows, and the complicated that come with caregiving.
+If you, too, would like to share your stories with our community of caregivers, do shoot us a message via Facebook.